Cakeyan/SoPhy_Evaluation/rope.md

 B. Decrease the mass of the red cube

-C. Decrease the mass of the red sphere
+C. Increase the mass of the red cube

-D. Increase the mass of the red cube
+D. Decrease the mass of the red sphere

-**00927**

-Which of the following would happen if the red sphere were much lighter?

-A. The blue pulley would move down

-B. The blue pulley would not rotate

-C. The red sphere would move down

-D. The orange pulley would not rotate

-E. The red cube would move down

 ----